wsu-tss/machine_dashboard/docs/CONTRIBUTING.md

 Once you have completed your feature development, make a pull request.

 Make sure to clearly explain what your feature does.

+If you are adding a new function, make sure to include it in the documentation.